-In addition, the quality manager or designee shall review a minimum of 10% of all data packages for technical completeness and accuracy on a quarterly basis.
+In addition, the quality manager or designee shall review a minimum of 10% of all data packages for technical completeness and accuracy.
 This review is considered a part of overall data review and does not need to be completed before the data package is issued to the customer.
-If data quality issues are discovered during the review, the client shall be notified within 15 business days of the discovery of the issue.